 If you disagree with the IJ's decision, you will (in most types of cases) be allowed to appeal it within 30 days, in writing, to the Board of Immigration Appeals (B.I.A.).

 It is probably not a good idea to waive (give up) your right to appeal if you do not get the result you hoped for.
 Many cases are won upon appeal, if not at the B.I.A., then later after review by a federal court.

-If the DHS didn’t get the results it wanted, it too, will be allowed to appeal the IJ’s decision within 30 days.
-If both parties are happy with the result and waive their right to appeal, the IJ’s decision becomes final.
+If the DHS didn't get the results it wanted, it will "reserve appeal" and be allowed to file an appeal to the IJ's decision within 30 days.
+If both parties are happy with the result and waive their right to appeal, the IJ's decision becomes final.